Abumuazu/paginated-bankApp-API/README.md

 # 1. NO_SQL

-### Implement this task using MongoDB
+### A bankApp API using NodeJs, ExpressJs and MongoDB

-### Clarification
+### bonus (stretch goal)
-- Convert your week-7-task database into a NOSQL DB using `MONGODB`.
-- Return the same information as specified from previous task.
-- Implement pagination for both transaction and balance table, `with limit of 5 values for each page`
+- Implemented pagination for both transaction and balance table, `with limit of 5 values for each page`
-- Create Authentication and Authorization for users using a middleware function
+- Created and Authentication and Authorization for users using a middleware function
-- Implement Validation for incoming request using  **Joi**
+- Implemented Validation for incoming request using  **Joi**
 - Only registered users can access all `endpoints`
-- Use mongoDB-compass for local development
+- Used mongoDB-compass for local development
+- also implemented some  Mongo Aggregation Exercise for a restaurant database

 - Balance data format:
 ```js